Form CRS Conversation Starters

 How will you choose investments to recommend to me?

 When you sign-up for a Betterment account, we ask you a series of questions about yourself, including information about your financial goals.
-For example, are you investing for a long-term goal, such as education, a safety net, a major purchase, or general investing, or saving for retirement, trying to manage spending or creating a cash account for upcoming expenses?
+For example, are you investing for a long-term goal, such as education, an emergency fund, a major purchase, or general investing, or saving for retirement, trying to manage spending or creating a cash account for upcoming expenses?
 We ask about the target amount of the goal and the date when you anticipate you will need the money for your goal.
 We also ask if you would like to sync accounts held outside of Betterment so that you can see your greater financial picture, which also allows us to give you more informed advice.

 We receive no financial benefit from recommending particular securities or strategies, which helps align our incentives with yours.